 The faculty of the Classics Department approaches ancient history from a variety of angles—political, economic, social, military, cultural, religious, etc.—and encourages this same approach in our students.
 Students in the Ancient History emphasis work with the department's philologists and archaeologists, as well as Alison Futrell and Steven Johnstone of the History Department, to design M.A. programs tailored to their interests in ancient history.
 They first master the names, places and dates, and then move on to more in-depth analysis of ancient Greek and Roman history via fields such as historiography, prosopography, papyrology, epigraphy and numismatics.
 Those who obtain the M.A. in the Ancient History emphasis from the Classics Department are well-qualified for study at the Ph.D. level.

 Students whose interests are in Latin Pedagogy and teaching may earn Secondary School Latin Teaching Certification through the Department of Classics in association with the College of Education.
 Students may also enroll in graduate level courses in second language acquisition and teaching through the SLAT Program and participate in language pedagogy workshops and seminars.
-As Graduate Teaching Assistants they will have opportunities to teach in our Elementary Latin and Summer Intensive Latin programs, both directed by Dr. Cynthia White.
+As Graduate Teaching Assistants they will have opportunities to teach in our Elementary Latin and Summer Intensive Latin programs, both directed by Dr. Robert Groves.
 Our M.A. graduates who have earned the Latin Teaching Certificate have had enormous success in securing secondary school and community college teaching positions throughout the country.

 To take full advantage of our M.A. program, an undergraduate applicant should have basic preparation in the classical languages, ancient history, and archaeology, and will be expected to demonstrate basic reading knowledge of German, French or Italian by the end of the first year of graduate study.
 Applicants who are not equally prepared in all these areas, but who have shown promise in their undergraduate coursework in ancient Greek, Latin, or archaeology (as well as courses in related areas) are also encouraged to apply.
 The department generally expects students to earn the M.A. degree in two years.
 Our faculty are committed to promoting deserving M.A. students in every possible way and routinely nominate them for departmental, university, regional, and national scholarships.
 The department has also established a Graduate Student Educational and Professional Development Fund.